sufiun27/Project_Management_System_-React-Laravel-/README.md

   - Each project can have multiple tasks.
   - Tasks can be assigned to different users.
   - The project list displays the total number of tasks and the number of completed tasks.
+  - User can search project & Task also enable pagination and error handling properly for fast and smooth user experience.

 ## Technical Details